Saving Data Using JSON Parameters

 BEGIN

-EXEC s24.xl_update_generic_row @id, '[s24].[cashbook]', @edit_action, @json_values_f2
+EXEC s24.xl_update_generic_row @id, '[s24].[cashbook]', @edit_action, @json_values_f2;

 END

-Here is a sample of generated commands:
+Here are sample commands:

 EXEC [s24].[view_cashbook_json_generic_row_update]

-@id = 21
+@id = 21,

-, @table_name = N'[s24].[view_cashbook_json_generic_row]'
+@table_name = N'[s24].[view_cashbook_json_generic_row]',

-, @edit_action = N'DELETE'
+@edit_action = N'DELETE',

 EXEC [s24].[view_cashbook_json_generic_row_update]

-@id = 1
+@id = 1,

-, @table_name = N'[s24].[view_cashbook_json_generic_row]'
+@table_name = N'[s24].[view_cashbook_json_generic_row]',

-, @edit_action = N'UPDATE'
+@edit_action = N'UPDATE',

 EXEC [s24].[view_cashbook_json_generic_row_update]

-@id = 21
+@id = 21,

-, @table_name = N'[s24].[view_cashbook_json_generic_row]'
+@table_name = N'[s24].[view_cashbook_json_generic_row]',

-, @edit_action = N'INSERT'
+@edit_action = N'INSERT',

 Sample for @json_changes_f1